 You might argue that these curved edges don’t add any real value to the core functionality, but they sure as hell look enchanting and have passed the test of time.
-In fact, we are now evolving towards the next generation of curved display phones with a lot steeper curves.
+In fact, we are now evolving towards the next generation of “waterfall” curved display phones with steeper curves.

 Of course, all Samsung Galaxy S-series and Note-series phones from last few years have curved displays (except for S5e), but if you are looking for non-Samsung options, here are a few you can consider.

 Also Read: Best Snapdragon 855 Phones You Can Buy

 1. OnePlus 8 Pro and OnePlus 8

-To justify its leap to truly premium price segment this year, OnePlus worked on improving the display on its phones.
-The 7 Pro (Review) was the first mainstream phone to offer 90Hz refresh rate.
-The AMOLED panel used has curved edges, 2K resolution, supports DC dimming and is devoid of any sort of cut-out or notch.
+To justify its leap to truly premium price segment, OnePlus worked on improving the display on its phones.
+The 7 Pro (Review) was the first curved-display phone from the company, and this year, both of the OnePlus 8 Pro and OnePlus 8 have curved AMOLED screens with high-refresh-rate.

 OnePlus 8 Pro has a 2k display with 10-bit colors and 120Hz refresh rate.
 This is a gorgeous HDR10+ compliant screen that currently has the best specs on paper.